opencog/motor/README-Design-Crawler.md

 to the crawler is a "metadata perception system", which makes observations on what the crawler finds.
 This perception system must be
 configurable: the first time through, one might be looking for one thing; the second time through, something else.
-Ths focus of attention might even change as the crawl is ongoing.
+The focus of attention might even change as the crawl is ongoing.

 Perception control and attentional focus is distinct from motor control.